bsmith89/longev-mgen/doc/submission.md

 We examine the three-guild model proposed by Ormerod _et al._ [@Ormerod2016] by reproducing their dimensional reduction approach with the addition of these new genomes.
-In this analysis, B1 and B2 annotations appear to be consistent with a hypothesized -glucan degradation guild, supporting their interpretation.
+In this analysis, B1 and B2 annotations appear to be consistent with a hypothesized alpha-glucan degradation guild, supporting their interpretation.
 A more nuanced approach to annotation was also applied by constructing _de novo_ clusters of proteins based on homology.
 Interestingly, this analysis